awmirrzza/AppPalindrome/README.md

 # AppPalindrome
-Creating an App which is specified for checking if the words and the reversed ones are the same or not.
+Created an App which is specified for checking whether the words and the reversed ones are the same or not.